GallTech/rag-lab/README.md

 Each major component will have its own dedicated logging table in PostgreSQL to support analysis and reproducibility.
 External dependencies (e.g. embedding model, generation LLM) will be tracked manually.

-This system allows the lab to correlate changes in pipeline configuration with performance outcomes.
+This system will allow me to correlate changes in pipeline configuration with performance outcomes.
+I have no idea yet how to do the in an efficient and meaningful manner.
+My current versioning strategy is an attempt to lay the groundwork for such an approach.

 | Category             | Parameter / Element                                     | Why It Matters                                                | Current Version |
 |----------------------|---------------------------------------------------------|----------------------------------------------------------------|-----------------|